 Double-Tap Twist Crunch

-- Progression: Lift foot off floor.
+- Progression: Lift foot off the floor.

 Side Plank With Rotation